dogweather/forkful/content/en/rust/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, or what Rustaceans call "hash maps," are collections that store data in key-value pairs.
-Programmers use them for quick data lookup, allowing efficient data manipulation based on unique keys.

 ## How to:
 In Rust, the `HashMap` type from the `std::collections` module provides the functionality of associative arrays.
 Here's how you can work with them:

 ```Rust